 How Important Are Leaders to the Health of Agile Teams?
 (Part 2)

 Welcome back!
 In the first part of this post, we saw how influential Scrum Masters, Product Owners, and Tech Leads are when it comes to a team’s health.
-In this post, we’ll look further at the functional manager as well as whether various people’s confidence in the team is a good predictor of its health or not.
+In this post, we’ll look further at the functional manager as well as whether various people’s confidence in the team is a good predictor of its health.